-Of the 400 records for which code availability was assessed, 75 mentioned code availability in the preprinted full-text manuscript. , only also described code availability in data availability Table 4).
+Of the 400 records for which code availability was assessed, 75 mentioned code availability in the preprinted full-text manuscript.
+HoweverOf these, only 22 (29.3%) of these53 (70.7%) preprints also described code availability in the correspondingtheir data availability statement (Supplementary statements (Table 4).

+Table 4: Comparison of code availability declarations between data availability statements and full text manuscripts.